CS222-UIUC/course-project-silver-bullet88/README.md

 Libraries
 - React
 - Firebase

+### Question page (Qi Wu)
+Role in the application
+- Allow users to ask questions and store these questions in firebase
+- Get data from firebase to show questions asked by other users
+- Update the flashcards for all pages once the question is successfully asked
+- Popup Windows to show whether a question is successfully asked

+Languages
+- JavaScript
+- HTML
+- CSS

+Libraries
+- React
+- Firebase

 ### Contact Us page
 Role in the application
 - Contact developers if users have any questions or suggestions